ian293382/claude_code_treasure_game/README.md

 # Use Claude Code to Explore and Develop the project

 ### initialize the context
+/clear
 /init: generate the CLAUDE.md to understand how this project works

 ### specify file to the current context
 > use @src/audios/chest_open.mp3 in the @src/App.tsx to play the sound effect of the chest being opened

 ### add more to the context
+> check the comments of existing changes

 type '#' first
 "add comments on the top of every new function in one line to summarize the usage"
+> 2. Project memory

 > use @src/audios/chest_open_with_evil_laugh.mp3 in the @src/App.tsx to play the sound effect of the chest with skeleton inside being opened

+> check the comments of existing changes

 ### use screenshot to develop intuitively
 > [!image] show the results to be either: win, tie, loss in the circled place according to the final score